DigiThax/project-pages/_posts/2017-02-06-Project-Details.markdown

  *Topic:*
 *Rider Assistance HUD: A Heads-Up Display for Motorcyclists*

  *Purpose:*
--To make it open source for anyone to access
--To create a final working product that is as affordable
+-To create a final working product that is as affordable as possible
 -To make it simple enough for anyone to make one
--To encourage people to start wearing helmets **#3rdworldproblems**
+-To encourage people to start wearing helmets